 The Gaelic cross-over voice of his generation.
 Norrie is a singer of range, clarity and melody, and although firmly rooted in Gaelic tradition, he has a voice completely at ease with a backbeat, effortlessly exploring rhythm and modern idioms.” – Calum MacDonald, Runrig

 Norrie “Tago” MacIver is a singer/songwriter from Carloway in the Isle of Lewis and is currently living in Fife after many years away from home.

 In 2018 Norrie was approached by Paul MacAlindin and the Glasgow Barons to write four new songs based on the history of Govan.
 This was a great opportunity for Norrie who had always wanted to perform with an orchestra.
-After the success of the first concert, Norrie went on to write a total of 13 new songs that he performed over 3 concerts with the orchestra.
-Norrie and the Glasgow Barrons then recorded all the songs to make their first album together in 2020 which is due for release in December 2020.
+After the success of the first concert, Norrie went on to write a total of 13 new songs that he performed over 3 concerts with the orchestra.Together, Norrie and the Glasgow Barons recorded an album of all the songs during lockdown which was released in December 2020.

 In 2021 Norrie won “Online Performance” at the MG Alba Trad Music awards!